-Teen-led study highlights dangers of texting and drivingApril 29th, 2012 in Other /
+Teen-led study highlights dangers of texting and drivingApril 29, 2012 in Medicine & Health / Other

 Some people have questioned whether a ban on texting while driving will actually lead to more crashes because drivers will conceal their cell phones, making it more dangerous to read and type messages.
 Research led by high school students, however, shows that texting while driving is unsafe regardless of where the phone is positioned.